 But this weekend I might have sat on the stairs and cried for 10 minutes because my daughter has no friends*.

-*I have to point out here, that Flea has absolutely loads of friends and is really happy right now.
-It’s possible, that I might have had a teeny tiny completely ridiculous over-reaction to her not wanting to go shopping with a school friend…
+*I have to point out here, that my teenager has absolutely loads of friends and is really happy right now.
+It’s possible, that the stress of moving house might have led to a teeny tiny completely ridiculous over-reaction to her not wanting to go shopping with a school friend…

 There’s no good reason for this nonsense.
-Up to this point, it has been a textbook house selling situation.
+Up to this point, I’ve been really lucky to have a textbook house selling situation.